pinout-xyz/Pinout.xyz/v1/md/uart.md

 UART is commonly used on the Pi as a convenient way to control it over the GPIO, or access the kernel boot messages from the serial console (enabled by default).

-It can also be used as a way to interface an Arduino, bootloaded ATmega, ESP8266, etc with your Pi.
-Be careful with logic-levels between the devices though, for example the Pi is 3.3v and the Arduino is 5v.
-Connect the two and you might conjure up some magic blue smoke.
+The UART pins are 3.3v and are not level shifted.
+Wire them straight to a 5v device and you might conjure up some magic blue smoke, so use a level shifter or a USB to 3.3v serial adaptor.

 Only uart0, on GPIO 14 and GPIO 15, is enabled by default.
 On Pi 4 and earlier the mini UART (uart1) shares those pins with uart0 and becomes `/dev/serial0` if the Bluetooth module claims the full UART.

+Pi 5 is the exception: its primary UART is the dedicated three-pin debug header, not GPIO 14 and GPIO 15.
+Set `enable_uart=1` in `/boot/firmware/config.txt` to bring the console back to the header pins.

 Pi 4 and Pi 5 both expose four more UARTs on the header.
 They use the same pins, but different numbering: